klholden/Among-Us-Avalon-Mod/README.md

 <h2 id="installation"> Installation </h2>
 <ul>
 <li>Download the Mod for your specific game version.
 You are not able to launch the game if the versions do not match.</li>
-<li>Make a copy of your game’s root directory (Steam/steamapps/common/Among Us) and rename it to whatever you want (Steam/steamapps/common/Among Us Sheriff Mod) </li>
+<li>Make a copy of your game’s root directory (Steam/steamapps/common/Among Us) and rename it to whatever you want (Steam/steamapps/common/Among Us Avalon Mod) </li>
-<li>Extract the content of Among Us Sheriff Mod.zip into the copied folder you created</li>
+<li>Extract the content of Among Us Avalon Mod.zip into the copied folder you created</li>
 <li>Open your modded folder and open the Game via Among Us.exe</li>
 </ul>
 <p>Verifying installation success<p>
 <ul>
   <li>Launch the Game via Among Us.exe.
-  <li>In the top-left corner, below Among Us version, you should see <em>loaded Sheriff Mod vx.y by Woodi </em>
+  <li>In the top-left corner, below Among Us version, you should see <em>loaded Avalon Mod vx.y by lynnmakes </em>
 </ul>
 <p>If you don't see this message please take a look at our
   <a href="#troubleshooting">troubleshooting section</a>.